simuxakadiscgolfgod/Space-Weather/README.md

 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
 <br />**Sorry, Image not available!**
+<br />**Date image released:**  2025-03-25
+<br />**This image is owned by:**
+Zixiong Jin

+<br />**Title of the image:**  A Blue Banded Blood Moon
+<br />**Description for the image:**  What causes a blue band to cross the Moon during a lunar eclipse?
+The blue band is real but usually quite hard to see.
+The featured HDR image of last week's lunar eclipse, however -- taken from Norman, Oklahoma (USA) -- has been digitally processed to exaggerate  the colors.
+The gray color on the upper right of the top lunar image is the Moon's natural color, directly illuminated by sunlight.
+The lower parts of the Moon on all three images are not directly lit by the Sun since it is being eclipsed -- it is in the Earth's shadow.
+It is faintly lit, though, by sunlight that has passed deep through Earth's atmosphere.
+This part of the Moon is red -- and called a blood Moon -- for the same reason that Earth's sunsets are red: because air scatters away more blue light than red.
+The unusual purple-blue band visible on the upper right of the top and middle images is different -- its color is augmented by sunlight that has passed high through Earth's atmosphere, where red light is better absorbed by ozone than blue.
+Celestial Surprise: What picture did APOD feature on your birthday? (post 1995)
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2503/LunarEclipseColors_Jin_2700.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).